MichalKacprzak99/jarvis/README.md

 * say goodbye

 <a></a>
-If you want to create your own version of Jarvis, you can simply create a class which will inherit from the PersonalAssistant.
-Then you can add additional functionalities as you like.
-## Features
+A lot of phrases which personal assistant will tell are hard coded so I decided to create simple enum class called Sounds([here](src/sounds.py)).
+This is very simple class, which only purpose is to store messages, which will be said by personal assistant.
-Jarvis can:
+## Jarvis
+Jarvis([here](src/jarvis.py)) inherits after PersonalAssistant class and provide extra features:
 * set timer
 * take note and read the last note
 * browse in google
 * open specific web page
 * search in wikipedia
 * tell a weather in given city

+## Create own personal assistant

+If you want to create your own version of Jarvis, you can simply create a class which will inherit from the PersonalAssistant.
+Then you can add additional functionalities as you like.

 ## Future?